dotnet/iot/src/devices/Sn74hc595/README.md

 ## Daisy-chaining

-The binding supports daisy chaining, either GPIO or SPI.
+The binding supports daisy chaining, using either GPIO or SPI.
 The GPIO-based example below demonstrates how to declare support for controlling/addressing two -- daisy-chained -- shift registers.
 This is specified by the last (integer) value in the constructor.
+You can use the same approach if using SPI to control the shift register.

 ```csharp
 using var controller = new GpioController();